 Smilow Cancer Hospital places great emphasis on taking care of all of our patients’ needs through a network of supportive care services.
-Nurses with specific knowledge and skills related to the treatment of melanoma care for our patients throughout treatment.
+Nurses with dedicated knowledge and skills related to the treatment of melanoma are available to care for our patients through the continuum of their treatment.
 Patients and their families also have access to social workers to provide psychosocial support, as well as pastoral support, nutritional counseling, physical therapy, palliative care, and integrative medicine.

 Special Types of Melanoma

-Our program has a long history of groundbreaking laboratory and clinical research into the causes and treatment of melanoma.
+Our Melanoma Program has a long history of recognized and groundbreaking laboratory and clinical research into the causes and treatment of melanoma.
 Patients with advanced or metastatic melanoma have access to numerous clinical trials at Smilow Cancer Hospital including novel immunotherapy and targeted molecular therapy regimens.
 Additionally, patients who are no longer eligible for melanoma-specific studies may be eligible for therapies through our Phase I Clinical Trial Program.

 The Yale SPORE (Specialized Programs of Research Excellence) in Skin Cancer is the result of a grant awarded by the NIH National Cancer Institute to improve risk assessment, measures for diagnosis and prognosis, and therapies for patients with melanoma.
 As only one of five sites in the Unites States to receive a SPORE grant focused on skin cancer, Yale is in the unique position of being able to prioritize skin cancer research through several research projects and a career development program.

 Yale Cancer Center is also home to several leading melanoma research laboratories, which study the genetics and cellular changes that result in melanoma.
-Yale researchers developed several mouse models that are used worldwide.
-They are used to study how melanoma forms and progresses, and how the immune system can be stimulated to fight melanoma, as well as afford researchers the ability to test new melanoma therapies.
+Yale researchers developed several mouse models that are used worldwide to study how melanoma forms and progresses, to test new melanoma therapies, and to see how the immune system can be stimulated to fight melanoma.